26 February, 10:30am to 11:15am

 Pritesh’s work at the King’s Fund focuses on how digital tools and technologies can improve health and care.
 Before joining the Fund, Pritesh led the innovation activity at the Royal College of General Practitioners.
 He has also worked at Guy’s and St Thomas’ Foundation Trust, helping to bring together clinicians and patients with research and technology to improve the care and outcomes of people with life-debilitating conditions, such as heart failure.

-Rhys leads Multiverse’s engagement with the NHS across England.
-His team works with more than 3,000 NHS professionals across more than 100 trusts to build digital, data, and AI skills from board to ward.
-Rhys is passionate about the role upskilling can play in meeting the NHS’s challenges, regularly spotlighting some of the most successful and innovative learners.
+Rachael leads Multiverse’s engagement with multiple NHS trusts across England, working with senior leaders to build digital, data, and AI skills from board to ward.
+Rachael is passionate about the role upskilling can play in meeting the NHS’s challenges.

 Alison Moore, contributor, HSJ (webinar chair)